NeuroTech-Platform/domains-management-tf/README.md

 ## Terraform / OpenTofu DNS Management Project

 This project utilizes Terraform / OpenTofu to manage DNS records for multiple domains using the Exoscale provider.
 It is designed to allow easy updates and robust management of A, MX, TXT, and CNAME records across various subdomains.
-There is not yet any CI or automation using public Github workers for security reasons.
+There is not yet any CI or automation using public Github or Terraform workers for security reasons.
+No evaluation on this regard has been made internally yet.

 ### Prerequisites